-Additionally, the bill modifies existing provisions regarding prior authorization by removing age-specific restrictions and clarifying that the department cannot prior authorize substantially all drugs in certain medication classes, with exceptions for specific circumstances.
-It also introduces new definitions, such as "line extension drug," and outlines the department's authority to negotiate additional rebates from drug manufacturers.
+Additionally, the bill modifies existing provisions regarding prior authorization for certain drug classes, removing age-specific restrictions and clarifying that the department cannot prior authorize substantially all drugs in specified classes, except under certain conditions.
+It also introduces a new definition for "line extension drug" and specifies that the restrictions do not apply if a drug manufacturer excludes the department from rebate offers due to prior authorization exclusions.
 Overall, the bill aims to streamline the process for obtaining necessary medications while ensuring that prescribers affirm the medical necessity of complex regimens.

 Statutes affected: